holbiejlln/holbertonschool-unix/shell_redirections/README.md

-* 0-hellofile: Displays the content of the /etc/passwd file (cat /etc/passwd).
+* 1-lastlines: Displays the last 10 lines of the /etc/passwd file (tail).